This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests may show if you have an infection or other triggers of IBS.

-- A bowel movement sample.
-A bowel movement sample may show what germ is causing your illness.
+- A bowel movement sample may show what germ is causing your illness.

-- A CT , or CAT scan, may show problems or abnormal changes in your intestine.
+- A CT scan may show problems or abnormal changes in your intestine.
 You may be given contrast liquid before the scan.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - A colonoscopy or sigmoidoscopy may show what is causing your IBS.
 A tube with a light and camera on the end will be put into your anus, and then moved forward into your intestine.
 A sigmoidoscopy looks at the lower part of your intestine.
 A colonoscopy looks at your entire intestine.